code-craft-a1/simple-monitor-in-py-suryanshv23/README.md

 ## Self-evaluation

-How well does our code hold-out in the rapidly evolving [WHDS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6111409/) Can we add future functionality without disturbing existing features?
+How well does our code hold-out in the rapidly evolving [WHDS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6111409/)?
+Can we add future functionality without disturbing existing features?
 Can we do it with low effort and high reliability?

 ## The future

-- New vital might need to be monitored (ex: SPO2 during pandemic)
+- May need new vital signs
-- Vendor might provide additional vital reading (blood pressure)
+- A vendor may provide additional vital readings (e.g., blood pressure)
-- Limits may change based on age of patient
+- Limits may change based on the age of a patient

 > Predicting the future requires Astrology!

-## Keep it simple
+## Keep it simple and testable

 Shorten the Semantic distance